glestel/minion-schedule-plugin/README.md

 --------------------
 Currently this plugin works as a workaround.
 Once the plugin is installed on Minion, the steps are:
 * Creating a plan with a specified group where the campaign will be run
-* Creating a bogus target like `Scheduling.localhost` and assigning it the created plan
+* Creating a bogus target like `localhost/schedule` and assigning it the created plan.
+Depending on your Minion version, you may need a valid target hostname.
 * On the user interface, running the available scan to launch the designed campaign